Oregon Proxy Falls Hike & Photo Tips

-What is Proxy Falls?
+What is Proxy Falls in Oregon?

 How long is the hike to Proxy Falls?

 The hike to the falls is relatively easy.
-Definitely have to climb over and under logs and rocks to access each of the waterfalls’ base.
+Definitely have to climb over and under logs and rocks to access each of the waterfalls’ bases.
 So, the more difficult part of the hike is once you get to Proxy Falls, where you have to hike down a steep incline to the falls base.
 So, take hiking boots with great traction and trekking poles.
 Boots should also be waterproof because if you plan to take pictures, you will be wading in the water a lot.
 Or you can consider taking water shoes for changing.
 There are huge amounts of water, it can be slippery, and there is a lot of moisture.
 So waterproof hiking shoes and poles protect you against slips and falls.

 The trail is short, but if you plan to take photos, it will take some time, so in this humid and cool forest, you will need a cup of hot coffee and some snacks.
 Remember not to leave any garbage.